People @ Goddard

 Story offers a way to reveal and to embrace contradiction, the contradictions of a culture that lauds traditional family values yet restricts how we love one another; a culture that raises motherhood on a pedestal yet tolerates daily violence against women; a culture that simultaneously perpetuates a fascination with the “other” while obsessed with securing its borders.

 Just prior to my most recent move, I was told of an ordinance still in the books that stated, “No persons of Chinese descent m ay purchase this house.”
 The words provoked a deep interest in the question of how a neighborhood identity comes into being.
 Who has the power and privilege to make a neighborhood what it is?
-My current project, Neighbor to Neighbor, uses oral history and community engagement to forge a collective answer to this question.
+One of my current projects uses oral history and community engagement to forge a collective answer to this question.

 MFA in Intermedia, University of Iowa; BA in Comparative Literature, Indiana.
 University.